 I tried to use train / public transportation as far as possible, and showed (in brackets) average transfer times.

-1 Venice – (2-3 days), Ferry Boat in Venice + a lot of walking (and maybe a cheap Gondola ride).
+1 Venice – (2-3 days), Ferry Boat in Venice + a lot of walking (and maybe a romantic gondola ride – clik to know more).
 Of course Rialto, San Marco and Palazzo dei Dogi, but also fancy Museums (Punta della Dogana) and off the beaten track walks .
 If you are travelling with kids, have a look at a child oriented itinerary.
-On the third day visit Murano-Torcello- Burano (1 day, ferry)
+On the third day visit Murano-Torcello- Burano (1 day, ferry).
+Main highlights, and especially San Marco church, have very long queues.
+To skip the line and to know more about its masterpieces, a guided tour could be a clever option.
+Click here for a good San Marco guided tour.

 3 – Florence >> Pisa (Lucca) >> Cinque Terre (1 day).
 It take a little less than 3 hours to go by train from Florence to the Cinque Terre area, via Pisa.
 Lucca is half an hour from Pisa by train.
 If you decide to visit also Lucca, you could consider spending the night in one of the two towns (I personally prefer Lucca).